Port

 Stroll through the winding streets of Patmos, where houses dating back to the 16th century are linked by a maze of steps and lanes interspersed with small squares.
 The silent, shuttered villas are mostly owned by Athenians.

 Wind down at a local taverna.
-Channel your inner Zorba as you sample tasty mezes (appetizers) with Greek wine or ouzo, and enjoy a traditional Greek dance demonstration .
+Channel your inner Zorba as you sample tasty mezes (appetizers) paired with Greek wine or ouzo, and enjoy a traditional Greek dance demonstration .